 Family Mediation Council can help you to find a mediation service near you.

-Remarriage and civil partnerships
+New relationships, remarriage and civil partnerships

 North East Law Centre is a not for profit legal practice that offers free family law advice to Newcastle residents.